Robert A. Rees: Biography

-Since returning from the Baltics, Rees has taught at the University of California, Santa Cruz; the University of California, Berkeley; and at Graduate Theological Union (GTU) in Berkeley where he is currently a visiting professor of religion and director of Mormon studies.
+Since returning from the Baltics, Rees has taught at the University of California, Santa Cruz; the University of California, Berkeley; and at Graduate Theological Union (GTU) in Berkeley where he was a visiting professor of religion and director of Mormon studies.
 He has also taught at the University of Wisconsin, Pepperdine, and California State University at both Los Angeles and Northridge.
 In addition, he has been a visiting scholar at the Center for Arts and Humanities at Claremont Graduate University (1994–95) and currently is a fellow at the Center for Advanced Research, Aorangi Molana Sanctuary, New Zealand.
 Rees has taught thirty-five different courses at the university level—in literature, communications, religion, the arts and humanities.

 From 1999 to 2011 Rees served as director of education and humanities at HeartMath, a research and education Institute in the Santa Cruz Mountains.
 At HeartMath he authored or co-authored a number of studies on the heart-brain connection, emotional regulation and education.